Kartaverse/Kartaverse-Docs/docs/install.md

     sudo ports install ImageMagick

 **Step 1.**
-Use Reactor to install the content found in the `KartaVR` category.
+Use Reactor to install the content found in the `Kartaverse` category.

 **Step 2.**
 Open up the newly created KartaVR Macros, Scripts, Bin, and Docs folders to become accustomed to the new KartaVR toolset and what it offers: